zeitgeistpm/documentation/docs/learn/market-rules.md

 We're is currently building an optional **off-chain pre-approval process** for users to work together to create high quality markets.
-If you're interested in discussing an idea for a market proposal, contact us on our Discord in [🚀│new-markets].
+If you're interested in discussing an idea for a market proposal, contact us on our Discord in market-creation (which uses Discords new forum feature.
 Until the off-chain process is set up, markets must be submitted directly to the Advisory Committee using the Zeitgeist app.
-Beware that markets submitted the but these are much more likely to be rejected with users losing their bonds.
+Beware that markets submitted without discussing with us these are much more likely to be rejected with users losing their bonds.

 The **average (median) user expects to be betting in a fair environment**.
 They expect things to "**just work**" and for **markets to mean what it seems like